hardyqr/UW-Spring2017-CS246-Notes/LEC13-const_methods_and_invariant_of_encapsulation.md

 - stack class
 	- the last thing we pushed, is the first thing popped.

-It is hard to reason about programs if we cannot guarantee invariants.
+- It is hard to reason about programs if we cannot guarantee invariants.
-- it is impossible to guarantee invariants if a client has fully access to member of a class
+- It is impossible to guarantee invariants if a client has fully access to member of a class.

 ### Encapsulation